varunmehra5/GeminiSheetsCustomFunction/README.md

-# GEMINI Text Classifier
+# GEMINI Custom Function

-The GEMINI function is a custom Google Apps Script function designed to classify text data as SPAM or NOT SPAM.
-It leverages the Gemini model from thse generative language API to analyze and classify the text based on the provided objective.
+The GEMINI function is a custom Google Apps Script function designed to work with the data within the Google Spreadsheet for analysis, summarisation and text generation

 ## Featuress